-when I was first arrested, I told my self I would re-learn my religion from scratch.
-I have been reading books, all the books I can get on the mainstream correct teachings of Islam from its teachings on business to marriage to history to government and Politics.
-My views and under standing have been greatly refined.

-I've had to learn many things the hard way.
-Iwas advised by wise People, including my parents and People at the mosque, but I was naive, Young, stubborn, and convinced about my ways. but now I appreciate their wisdom.
+When I was first arrested, I told my self I would re-learn My religion from scratch.
+I have been reading books, all the books I can get on the Mainstream correct teachings of Islam from its teachings on buisness to marviage to history to government and Politics, My VIEWS and Under standing mare been greatly refinedo I've had to learn many Things the hord way.
+Twas advised by wise People, including my parents and People at the mosque, but I was naive, Young, stubborn, and convinced about my ways. but now I appreciate their wisdom.

-Among the things that I learned is a saying of the property the said: There will be a fitnah (atrial or Test) the One who is sleeping is better than the one who is sitting.
-The one who is sitting the ohe who is sitting.
-The one who is standing.
-The one who is standing.
-The one who is standing the one who is walking and the one who is walking is better than the one who is walking and the one who is walking is better than the one who is seeking the trial out if you have swords, break them.

-If you have Arrows, break them and cut their bow strings, be as furnifure in your house.
-This means don't act rashly, that when things go realy bad in the world, take a stop back, don't go out and seek the fight.
+Among the things that I lenred is a saying of the propert.
+He said: "There will be a fitnah ("Trial or Test) the One who is sleeping is better than the one who is sitting.
+The one who is sitting is better than the one who is standing.
+The one who is standing is better than the one who is standing.
+The one who is standing is better than the one who is walking. and the one who is walking is better than the one who is walking. and the one who is walking is better than the one who is seeking the trial out. if you have survey or ds, break them.
+If you have Arrows, break them and cut their bow strings.
+Be as for nilve in your house."
+This means dont act rashly, that when things go realy bad in the world, take a stop back. dont go out and seek the fight.
 I wish I had understood this better.

-I understand it now.
+I understand it how.

 I am grateful for the Tough lessons I have learned.
-I have been truty blessed in my life, but after these years of incarceration and contemplation I understand that I may recieve additional Punishment from the court.
-I have Aspecations and goals that I am eager to acheive, I want to Please and help my Parents who are growing older and Weaker, and on whome this situation has taken the greatest toll.
+I have been thuty blessed in my life, but after these years of incarceration and contemplation I understand that I may recieve additional Punishment from the court.
+I have Aspectations and goals that I am eager to acheive, I Want to Please and help my parents who are growing older and Weaker, and on whome this situation has taken the greatest Toll.

 I have no inclination of leaving their side again and have no verson to cause any mischief in the land which I live.
-I again apologize for my naive and Yash behavior and ask only for lenjency I Thank your Honor, For treating me with respect and giving my case so much attention.
-Respectfully, a Mather Saleh Monther Saleh a C Flunther Dalch
+I again apologize for My naive and Yash behavior and ask only Far leniency and a second chance.
+I Thank your Honor, For Freating me with respect and giving my case so much attention.
+Respectfully, a Mother Munther Saleh